mahmudul-30/mahmudul-hassan-hugo-blox/content/authors/admin/_index.md

 ## About Me

 I am a dedicated Computer Science and Engineering (CSE) student with a strong passion for web development, neural networks, and software engineering.
 I thrive on solving complex problems and contributing to innovative projects in technology.
-Beyond academics, I am an avid cricket player, an outdoor enthusiast who enjoys hiking, and a traveler with a keen interest in exploring new cultures and landscapes.
+Beyond academics, I am an avid cricket player, an outdoor enthusiast who enjoys hiking  and a traveler with a keen interest in exploring new cultures and landscapes.
 My dynamic blend of technical expertise and adventurous spirit drives my commitment to continuous learning and growth, both personally and professionally.